Zendro-dev/Zendro-dev.github.io/quickstart.md

 * country
 * river

 Also a default SQLite database will be used.
+You can find the database on *graphql-server* folder.

 ### Step 3: Edit environment variables

-Edit NEXTAUTH_SECRET to your expect secret in the following files:
+Edit *NEXTAUTH_SECRET* to your expect secret in the following files:
 * **SPA in development mode:** ./single-page-app/.env.development
 * **SPA in production mode:** ./single-page-app/.env.production
 * **GraphiQL in development mode:** ./graphql-server/.env.development